aldinalagic/COS10026-Group-Project/README.md

 The topbar is one of the main sources of navigation throughout interfaces.

 ### Usage
-Include `require "topbar.inc"` at the top of the php page.
+Include `require "topbar.php"` at the top of the php page.

 ```php
 createTopbar(TopbarType, menuOptions, logo, logoText)